Upcoming Deadlines:

 Apply for Your Master's Degree at Harvard Kennedy School

 The Public Leadership Credential (PLC) not only gives you tangible strategies you can implement immediately, it also provides a potential pathway to the Harvard Kennedy School Mid-Career Master’s Degree in Public Administration (MC/MPA).
 Should you be accepted into MC/MPA via the PLC pathway, your PLC credential counts for three of eight courses required in the MC/MPA program.
-This means you would complete the summer program then select either fall or spring term to complete the remaining five courses on campus.
-This path reduces the amount of time you would spend in person at the HKS campus in Cambridge, MA and the total tuition cost for the MC/MPA Program via the PLC pathway is less than it is in the traditional path.
+If accepted, you would come to our Harvard campus for the required in-person summer program then complete the remaining five courses in person either during the fall term or the following spring term.
+This pathway reduces the amount of time you spend in person at our Cambridge campus.
+It also reduces what you pay, as the price for the PLC pathway is less than the standard full-year on-campus program.

-To be eligible for this path you must:
+To be eligible for this pathway you must:

-• Earn the Public Leadership Credential prior to submitting your admission application.
+• Pass your courses and capstone within three years and earn the Public Leadership Credential prior to submitting your admission application.

-• Apply to the MC/MPA program during the admission cycle that immediately follows your capstone experience.
+• Apply to MC/MPA through the PLC pathway during the next admission cycle after earning your credential.

 Explore the Harvard Extension School Pathway